 Explore the most important mountains in Spain

-• Mount Teide, in Tenerife, is the highest mountain in Spain and a unique active volcano.
+• Mount Teide is the highest mountain in Spain, at 3.718 meters, and boasts a unique ecosystem.

 The most important mountains in Spain